 Growing up in eastern North Carolina, Jessica Hatcher’s ear became attuned to a range of dialects.
 Once she discovered NC State's linguistics program, this stellar young researcher has made the most of her opportunities to study how people talk.

 Study Abroad Combines Passion for Writing and the Environment

 Rebecca Nagy, studied abroad in Namibia to explore her interests in both writing and conservation.
 She hiked to the top of sand dunes in the world's oldest desert, kayaked alongside cape fur seals and dolphins, and sat ten feet from a herd of desert elephants.

 Alumni Who Think And Do

 What can you do with a degree in English?
-Anything you want, as our dean, Jeff Braden, is fond of saying.
+Anything you want.
 Just look to our alumni for proof.
 They’re doctors, journalists, lawyers, editors, entrepreneurs, writers, publishers, producers, business owners … and more.

 Meet Some of Our Amazing Alumni

 NC State English Alumna Wins 2020 Walt Whitman Award

 Poet Threa Almontaser (English ‘16, MFA ‘19) will publish her first book "The Wild Fox of Yemen" next year.